 One of the great things about life is that no matter what you are doing, there is always an opportunity to learn new things and grow.
 I am very fortunate because life has been intent on teaching me a lot of things over the past few years.

-No pain no gain is an expression I used to follow when I was in high school and looking to get into better shape for sports.
-Then for years afterward I thought it was a philosophy that missed the mark.
+No pain no gain is an expression many people use to find the motivation to get into better physical shape.
+For years I have thought it was a philosophy that missed the mark.
 Who wants to experience pain?
 Nobody.
 But recent experiences have led me back to this phrase and the absolute genius it provides in its simplicity.
 I believe now that there was much more truth in it than I ever could have conceived.
 No pain no gain.

 Every person contains within them the same capacity for good and evil.
 Our life experiences and our reaction to them dictate which character traits are dominant in our lives.
 Knowing that change is always possible is an important factor.
 If you don’t like a particular aspect of your life then you are capable of changing it by adjusting your focus on things, which will change who you are on the inside.